Mersey 106.7: Origins

 KCR 106.7 was originally launched by Steve Dickson and Ray Ferguson, with financial backing of Chrysalis.
 It was sold to The Local Radio Company (TLRC) who embarked upon a rebranding and relaunch.
-In 2006, it was sold back to Ray Ferguson who reverted to the name KCR, and having to sell the station again, this time to Polaris Media in August 2008 but the sale was reneged two months later with KCR Media (Previous owners) using a clause to gain the company and station back after finding another person willing to back the ill-fated venture.
+In 2006, it was sold back to Ray Ferguson who reverted to the name KCR, and having to sell the station again, this time to Polaris Media in August 2008 but the sale was reneged two months later with KCR Media (the previous owners) using a clause to gain the company and station back after finding another person willing to back the ill-fated venture.

 The Rocket

 During the period between the takeover and the relaunch, many of the original volunteer presenters and some minority specialist music shows were taken off the air, and replaced with paid professionals.

 The Rocket broadcast TLRC's Musicfunlife format.
 The name 'Rocket' refers to Stephenson's Rocket, a locomotive which was the first passenger locomotive in the world, after winning the 'Rainhill Trials'.